aulasneo/panorama-elt/README.md

 the most relevant tables.
 Then it uploads the data to the datalake and updates all tables and partition.

 ## Requirements

+- Linux system
-Requires Python 3.5 or newer and virtualenv installed.
+- Python 3.5 or newer
+- Python3 distutils (`sudo apt install python3-distutils`)
+- make (`sudo apt install make`)
+- virtualenv (`pip install virtualenv`)

-`make install` will create a new virtual environment and install all dependencies listed in `requirements.txt`
+`make install` will create a new virtual environment and install all further dependencies

+listed in `requirements.txt`
 ## Installation
 Panorama EL can be installed in the same application host, in the databases host or in